 Official Cash Rate unchanged at 1.75 percent

-As capacity pressures build, core consumer price inflation is expected to rise to around the mid-point of our target range at 2 percent.
+As capacity pressures build, consumer price inflation is expected to rise to around the mid-point of our target range at 2 percent.

 We will keep the OCR at an expansionary level for a considerable period to contribute to maximising sustainable employment, and maintaining low and stable inflation.